apache/jackrabbit-oak/oak-doc/src/site/markdown/security/accesscontrol/editing.md

 ##### Retrieve Principals

+The default and recommended ways to obtain `Principal`s for access control management is through the principal management API:

 - `PrincipalManager` (see section [Principal Management](../principal.html))
       - `getPrincipal(String)`
       - `getPrivilege(String)`

+One way of representing principals in the repository is by the means of user management:
+If user management is supported in a given Oak repository (see [OPTION_USER_MANAGEMENT_SUPPORTED] repository descriptor), principals associated with a given user/group can be obtained by calling:

 - `Authorizable` (see section [User Management](../user.html))
       - `getPrincipal()`

+Note however, that this will only work for principals backed by a user/group.
+Principals provided by a different principal management implementation won't be accessible through user management.

 ##### Retrieve Privileges

 - `PrivilegeManager` (see section [Privilege Management](../privilege.html))
       - `getRegisteredPrivileges()`
       - `getPrivilege(String)`

 - `AccessControlManager`
     - `getSupportedPrivileges(String)`
     - `privilegeFromName(String)`

 - `AccessControlUtils`
     - `privilegesFromNames(Session session, String... privilegeNames)`
     - `privilegesFromNames(AccessControlManager accessControlManager, String... privilegeNames)`

 - `Privilege`: defines name constants for the privileges defined by JCR